eakwarren/KeyswitchCreator/README.md

 The piano keyboard at the top shows what keyswitches are part of the active set.
 Hover over the keys to see the midi note, velocity (if any), and name.

 Clear all staff assignments with the button at the top.
 (Helpful when setting up a new template.)
-Filter large numbers of sets to zero in on desired sets.
+Filter large numbers of sets to focus on desired sets.

 #### Set Registry
 Each top‑level key is a set name.
 Map values accept a number (midi note) or string (midi note|velocity).
 Velocity defautls to 64 if omitted.
 Per set durationPolicy and techniqueAliases can override Global settings.